phantware/my_c_playground/README.md

-# This is a playground for practicing C language
+# This is a playing ground for practicing C language

 - Basics
 - Functions